 Jim Gatheral was involved in all of the major derivative product areas as bookrunner, risk manager, and quantitative analyst in London, Tokyo and New York, in a career in the financial industry that spanned over 25 years.
 Between 1996 and 2005, he led the Equity Quantitative Analytics Group at Merrill Lynch.
 His current research focus is on volatility modeling and modeling equity market micro-structure for algorithmic trading.
 Dr. Gatheral is a frequent speaker at both practitioner and academic conferences around the world.
 His bestselling book, “The Volatility Surface: A Practitioner’s Guide“, has become a standard reference for practitioners, academics and students alike.
 In April 2013, Dr. Gatheral was named Presidential Professor at Baruch College.

-Warren B. Gordon has been Chair of the Mathematics Department at Baruch since 1985.
+Warren B. Gordon is the Chair of the Mathematics Department and Co-Director of the MFE Program.
 He has a special interest in mathematical physics, differential equations, mathematics education and the use of technology in the classroom.
 He holds a BE from CUNY’s City College and earned his PhD in mathematics from New York University’s Courant Institute of Mathematical Sciences.